 14100 Governor Oden Bowie Drive, Upper Marlboro, MD 20772

-The trail plus the boardwalk make a complete circuit of the pond, passing through wet woods and along a stream behind the pond.
+The trail plus the boardwalk makes a complete circuit of the pond, passing through wet woods and along the Federal Springs Branch behind the pond.
 An observation platform on the back edge of the pond provides a good view of a marshy area favored by Wilson’s Snipe.
 Usually the water in the pond remains at least partly open, even in freezing weather, thanks to influx from tributary streams.
 Some of the pond is covered by emergent vegetation, while other sections are exposed mud and some is deeper water.
 The pond hosts a good winter selection of waterfowl and shorebirds in migration.
 Proximity to the county landfill attracts gulls in large numbers.
 The wooded areas are good for warblers and other passerines.

 Schoolhouse Pond holds the #1 spot in Prince George’s County for number of species reported.
-As of Fall 2018, the species list on eBird stands at 235.
-The length of the species list is due almost entirely to the diligent daily visits by Fred Shaffer, former President of the Patuxent Bird Club, who works in the county building across the street.
-Fred has compiled a seasonal checklist of birds at Schoolhouse Pond, downloadable at http://www.mncppc.org/DocumentCenter/View/2623/Bird-Checklist—-School-….
+As of Spring 2020, the species list on eBird stands at 236.
+The length of the species list is due almost entirely to the daily walks conducted by Fred Shaffer, former President of the Patuxent Bird Club, now retired from a job in the county building across the street.
+Fred has compiled a seasonal checklist of birds at Schoolhouse Pond.

-The boardwalk at Schoolhouse Pond is wheelchair accessible but some parts of the trail in the woods on the far side of the pond may be muddy and would not be appropriate for a wheelchair. ◾ The pond is a popular fishing spot.
-Many of the fishermen notice the birds and can tell you what’s around. ◾ The local chapter of the Maryland Ornithological Society is the Patuxent Bird Club, which offers field trips and meetings with informative programs, all free and open to the public.
+The boardwalk at either side of the front of Schoolhouse Pond is wheelchair-accessible, but the natural-surface trail in the woods on the far side of the pond are usually muddy and would not navigable by a wheelchair. ◾ The local chapter of the Maryland Ornithological Society is the Patuxent Bird Club, which offers field trips and meetings with informative programs, all free and open to the public.